malmostad/wag/pages/getting_started.md

     ...
 {% endhighlight %}

 As you can see in the example, your own stylesheet should be added after the global stylesheet.
-Your own stylesheet contains everything your application need that is not contained in the global assets.
+Your own stylesheet contains everything your application needs that is not contained in the global assets.
 Application specific files are not deployed to the asset server, those are served directly from your applications web server.

 The `viewport` meta tag must be included to get a responsive application.
 You *must not* set the `maximum-scale` value in the `viewport` meta tag bacause it is not our business to decide if the user want's to zoom in or not on a narrow device.

-JavaScript files should be included just before the end `body` tag.
+JavaScript files should be included just before the end `body` tag:

 {% highlight html %}
     ...